parflow/parflow/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub
 issues](https://guides.github.com/features/issues/).
-Create an issue and provide the following information by filling in [the template](ISSUE_TEMPLATE.md).
+Create an issue and as much detail as possible.
 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.